-The concept of spin waves (SWs), initially introduced by F. Bloch in 1932, was expanded upon in the 1940s by Holstein \& Primakoff and Dyson.
-They described SWs as wave-like excitations in magnetic materials, propagated through exchange or dipole interactions among precessing spins \cite{Bloch1932zur, Holstein1940field, Dyson1956general}.
-Recently, the potential benefits of SWs in information processing and communication have been uncovered.
-These benefits include high frequencies in the microwave range, short wavelengths, compact device structures, and low power consumption without generating Joule heating or transferring charge\cite{vogel2007technology, neusser2009magnonics, khitun2010magnonic, lenk2011building, chumak2015magnon, theis2017end}.
-Nonetheless, the practical application of SWs remains challenging, primarily due to experimental difficulties in effectively manipulating spin waves, given their anisotropic propagation\cite{Pirro2021AdvancesIC, flebus2024roadmap}.
-Based on the spin waves propagating direction and the orientation of magnetization, SWs are primarily classified into three models: backward volume magnetostatic spin wave (BVMSW) mode, magnetostatic surface spin wave (MSSW) mode, and forward volume magnetostatic spin wave (FVMS) mode\cite{damon1961magnetostatic}.
-Various models exhibit distinct characteristics that can be controlled by the magnitude and orientation of the magnetic field.
-Notably, MSSWs and BVMSWs can readily transform into each other in magnetic films with an applied in-plane magnetic field \cite{Sadovnikov2017spin}, suggesting their potential as converters or signal processors in complex magnonic circuitry.
-Additional research\cite{Kasahara2021ferromagnetic} indicates that a strong demagnetizing field emerges when a waveguide has a large length-to-width ratio, influenced by shape magnetic anisotropy.
-In the absence of a strong external magnetic field, BVMSWs are typically the dominant propagation mode\cite{bhaskar2020backward}.
-However, the dispersion relation of BVMSWs may exhibit a negative group velocity at small wave numbers due to dipole-dipole interactions, and a positive velocity at large wave numbers as a result of exchange interactions.
-This means that at certain frequencies, the excitation of some spin waves will correspond to two different wave vectors, or two modes of interaction.
-If we can more accurately distinguish and understand these two types of spin waves, it may be possible to avoid serious interference problems in spin logic circuits.
+Spin waves (SWs) are collective excitations in magnetic materials, propagating through exchange or dipolar interactions among precessing spins \cite{Bloch1932zur, Holstein1940field, Dyson1956general}.
+Recently, SWs have attracted significant attention for their potential applications in information processing and communication, offering advantages such as microwave-range frequencies, short wavelengths, compact device integration, and notably low energy consumption without Joule heating or charge transport \cite{vogel2007technology, neusser2009magnonics, khitun2010magnonic, lenk2011building, chumak2015magnon, theis2017end}.
+Despite these benefits, practical implementation of SW-based devices remains challenging due to difficulties in effectively controlling spin wave propagation, which is inherently anisotropic \cite{Pirro2021AdvancesIC, flebus2024roadmap}.
+Based on their propagation direction relative to the magnetization orientation, SWs are primarily classified into three categories: backward volume magnetostatic spin wave (BVMSW), magnetostatic surface spin wave (MSSW), and forward volume magnetostatic spin wave (FVMSW) modes \cite{damon1961magnetostatic}.
+Each mode exhibits distinct propagation characteristics controllable via external magnetic field magnitude and orientation.
+Specifically, MSSWs and BVMSWs can interconvert in magnetic films subjected to an in-plane magnetic field \cite{Sadovnikov2017spin}, highlighting their suitability as converters or signal processors within complex magnonic circuits.
+Additional studies \cite{Kasahara2021ferromagnetic} have demonstrated that waveguides with high aspect ratios develop significant demagnetizing fields influenced by shape-induced magnetic anisotropy, causing BVMSWs to become the dominant propagation mode in weak external magnetic fields \cite{bhaskar2020backward}.
+Notably, the dispersion relation of BVMSWs presents a unique duality: at low wave numbers, dipole-dipole interactions dominate, resulting in negative group velocities, while at high wave numbers, exchange interactions become prevalent, leading to positive group velocities.
+Consequently, a single excitation frequency can correspond to two distinct wave vectors, representing different interaction regimes.
+Clearly distinguishing and characterizing these two spin wave regimes is crucial for mitigating interference and enhancing the reliability of spin logic circuits.